• Skip to primary navigation

 • Preheat the oven to 350F.
 Line an 8 x 8 baking pan with parchment paper.

-• Mix together the butter, chocolate, and sugar in a saucepan and heat on medium, stirring frequently.
+• Mix together the butter, chocolate, granulated sugar and brown sugar in a saucepan and heat on medium, stirring frequently.

-• Once the chocolate is melted, remove the bowl from heat and allow to cool for about 4 - 5 minutes.
+• Once the chocolate is almost completely melted, remove the pan from heat and stir to allow the chocolate to finish melting.
+Allow the mixture to cool for about 5 minutes.

-• Mix together the four, cocoa powder, and salt together in a bowl while the butter mixture cools, then set aside.
+• Mix together the flour, cocoa powder cornstarch, and salt together in a bowl while the butter mixture cools, then set aside.

-• Add in the eggs and vanilla to the butter then beat well for about 3 minutes.
+• Add in the eggs and vanilla to the melted chocolate mixture then beat well for about 3 minutes.

-• Stir in the flour mixture and mix until just combined.
+• Stir in the flour mixture and mix until just combined and there are no streaks of flour left.
+Do not overmix.

 • Add ¾ of the crushed Oreos into the batter.

-• Pour the batter into the baking pan, then top with the remaining Oreos.
+• Pour the batter into the prepared baking pan, then top with the remaining Oreos.

-• Bake for about 25 - 30 minutes, or until a toothpick comes out with crumbs attached to it.
+• Bake for about 25 - 30 minutes, or until a toothpick comes out of the center with a few moist crumbs attached to it.

 Notes